 Introduction

-In the insect brain, the mushroom body (MB) serves as the center for associative learning (Figure 1A-C; reviewed in Modi et al., 2020; Davis, 2023).
-Information regarding conditioned stimulus (CS), such as odors and colors, is conveyed by projection neurons (PNs) to the calyx, the input region of the MB.
-In Drosophila, approximately 2,000 Kenyon cells (KCs), the MB’s primary intrinsic neurons, represent the identity of sensory stimuli by their sparse activity patterns (Perez-Orive et al., 2002; Turner et al., 2008).
-Dopaminergic neurons (DANs) mediate signals of the unconditioned stimulus (US), such as sugar reward or electric shock punishment, to the MB (Burke et al., 2012; Kirkhart and Scott, 2015; Liu et al., 2012; Mao and Davis, 2009; Schwaerzel et al., 2003).
+In the insect brain, the mushroom body (MB) serves as the center for associative learning (Davis, 2023; Figure 1A-C; reviewed in (Davis, 2023; Heisenberg, 2003; Modi et al., 2020; Owald and Waddell, 2015; Rybak and Menzel, 2017).
+Information about sensory inputs such as odor and color which can serve as a conditioned stimulus (CS), comes into the calyx of the MB.
+In Drosophila, approximately 2,000 Kenyon cells (KCs), the MB’s primary intrinsic neurons, represent the identity of sensory stimuli by their sparse activity patterns (Honegger et al., 2011; Perez-Orive et al., 2002; Turner et al., 2008).
+Dopaminergic neurons (DANs) transmit signals related to the unconditioned stimulus (US), such as sugar rewards or electric shock punishments, to the MB (Burke et al., 2012; Kirkhart and Scott, 2015; Liu et al., 2012; Mao and Davis, 2009; Schwaerzel et al., 2003).
 DANs and MB output neurons (MBONs) collectively form 15 compartmental zones that tile down the length of the KC axons in the MB lobes (Aso et al., 2014a; Tanaka et al., 2008).
-Memories are stored as altered weights of synaptic connections between KCs and MB output neurons (MBONs) in each compartment (Hige et al., 2015a; Owald et al., 2015).
+Memories are stored as altered weights of synaptic connections between KCs and MB output neurons (MBONs) in each compartment (Hige et al., 2015a; Owald et al., 2015; Pai et al., 2013; Plaçais et al., 2013; Séjourné et al., 2011).
 Relative activity levels of MBONs across compartments represent the valence of the learned CS and drive memory-based behaviors (Aso et al., 2014b; Owald et al., 2015).

 Generation and annotation of split-GAL4 lines